castares/movie-recommender/README.md

 API URL: https://movie-time-api.herokuapp.com/

 To be able to produce recommendations at the user's demand, I have built an API using Bottle's Framework.
-The central endpoint of this API is */user/[userid]/recommendation*.
+The central resource of this API is the user rating prediction, accesible from */user/[userid]/recommendation*.

-When a request is received on that endpoint the below process starts:
+When a request is received on that resource the below process starts:

 a) A function checks to which Cluster is assigned the user makes a list of all movies included in the Cluster (this means, all movies watched by all users in that cluster), excluding the ones already watched by the user.